 Some people use a plastic peanut butter jar, but I don’t like peanut butter (not allergic, just weird), and I don’t really care much for ice cream either (not lactose intolerant, just weird), but it works for me!

-I have a Sea to Summit Alpine Light Spork that I eat with, and used a larger plastic knife last year, but I’m going to try using the tiny one attached to the Swiss Army keychain (kept with my blister kit), I acquired instead for the sake of reducing my gear.
+I have a Sea To Summit Spork that I eat with, and used a larger plastic knife last year, but I’m going to try using the tiny one attached to the Swiss Army keychain (kept with my blister kit), I acquired instead for the sake of reducing my gear.

 I have a Z-Packs Bear Bagging kit that I use to carry my food in.